andikleen/glibc/README.md

 The user can also tune this by setting the mutex type and environment variables.

-The lock transactions have a abort hook mechanism to hook into the abort path.
-This is quite useful for some debugging, so I kept this functionality.

 The mutexes can be configured at runtime with the PTHREAD_MUTEX environment variable.
 This will force a specific lock type for all mutexes in the program that do not have another type set explicitly.